Dating in Recovery: Are You Ready?

 Dating in recovery only works when you can set healthy boundaries that will keep you clean and sober.
 When you’re with someone, you should want to grow separately and work on yourselves.
 Wanting your partner to “complete you” is an unhealthy and unrealistic expectation.

-The concept of “two halves make a whole” doesn’t translate well to romance or dating.
+“two halves make a whole” doesn’t translate well to romance or dating.
 A healthy relationship in recovery involves two whole individuals coming together to make something even greater.

 Recognizing the person you’re dating and encouraging them to grow as an individual is integral to a healthy relationship.
 Finding someone who is focused on improving themselves more than on distracting themselves with you is necessary for happiness and healthiness.